Infopoint Limited PRIVACY STATEMENT AND COOKIES

 Be assured that this website does not collect any personal data, apart from information that you volunteer (for example, when filling a form) and your IP address.
 Any information you provide in this way is used only for the purpose for which you provide it.
 The purpose is communicated clearly on any forms, for example, currently these purposes can include

-- Enquiring about Infopoint Ltd’s services.
+- Enquiring about the services and products Infopoint Limited provides.

 This website is hosted in a Data Centre in the UK, and website hosting services supplied to The Company are provided by a trusted UK partner, with comprehensive GDPR policies and procedures in place.

 Please note Infopoint Limited uses a Dedicated Server, to deliver this website.
-Only Infopoint customer websites or email accounts exist on that server.
-Furthermore, only skilled Infopoint website development staff have access to the server to control the configuration and resource of the Infopoint website.
+Only Infopoint Limited customer websites or email accounts exist on that server.
+Furthermore, only skilled Infopoint Limited website development staff have access to the server to control the configuration and resource of the Infopoint Limited website.
 The website uses an “SSL Certificate” meaning that any data visitors provide is encrypted.